Skip to main content

 Where can I find information on the Fresenius’ financial targets?

-Under "Outlook" you can find the outlook for the Fresenius Group and each of the business segments as well as our assumptions for special items for the FY/23 guidance.
+Under "Outlook" you can find the outlook for the Fresenius Group and each of the business segments.

 When will the next Annual General Meeting take place?

-The record day is on April 26, 2023.
-In order to participate in the Annual General Meeting and to exercise voting rights shareholders had to submit special proof of share ownership which refers to the beginning of the record date, i.e. 0.00 h CEST.
+he record date for the 2024 Annual General Meeting was April 25, 2024.
+In order to participate in the Annual General Meeting and to exercise voting rights shareholders have to submit special proof of share ownership which refers to the beginning of the record date, i.e. 24.00 h CEST.

 Can every shareholder attend the Annual General Meeting?